MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/checkpoints.md

 # Working with checkpoints #

 Checkpoints provide a fast and easy way to revert the virtual machine to a previous state.
+For more information about how checkpoints work, see [Checkpoints Overview](..\about\checkpoints_overview.md).

 ##Enable or disable checkpoints ##